 Listening to music

 Music is a great tool to exercise mindfulness in your daily life.
 I invite you to select a song that you have never heard before.
 If there is singing involved in this song, try to focus your attention on the melody only, without giving much attention to the voice and words of the singer.
 Let all your thoughts and ideas pass-by and simply close your eyes and focus on the melody.
 Observe where your imagination may take you.
 Feel and listen with your whole body, rather than just with your ears and enjoy a mindful sound body experience.

 Take a minute of deep breathing

 Focusing on the breath is the fundamental principle of all schools of meditation and spiritual practices around the world.
 The breath is the carrier of life.
 It is with us from the very first moment we are born until our very last moment of life.
 Nevertheless we often breath mechanically and unconsciously.
 This is why it is very beneficial to spend some time in the evening taking some deep breaths.
 This will strengthen the connection between your body, mind and heart.
 For this, find a comfortable position where your back is straight.
-Inhale the air slowly through your nose and deeply into your body.
-Exhale the air gently and softly from your abdomen instead of the chest and remember to count 5 seconds in between the inhale and exhale.
-Retaining the air will calm your whole circulatory and nervous system.
+Inhale the air slowly through your nose and deeply into your body, allowing the expansion of your whole abdomen.
+Hold the air for a few seconds and exhale the air gently and softly emptying your lungs as much as you can, here hold the air for a few seconds before your next inhalation and continue on.
+Retaining the air will assist in calming your whole circulatory and nervous system.

-Put these exercises into practice and you will begin experiencing your day differently.
+Apply these simple exercises and you will begin experiencing your day differently.
 You may start with a couple of practices a day and slowly increase the number of exercises.
 Enjoy!